pimlie/code-guide/README.md

 ### Should I read this guide?

-That's up to you, but if you do don' yourselft use this guide as your only source of truth.
+That's up to you, but if you do don't use this guide as your only source of truth.
 The things written down in this guide is what I (currently) believe is the best approach, but it's perfectly ok for you to disagree.
 Feel free to open an issue and discuss things.

 ### You write _this_, but this other guide with 5k+ stars says _that_